daranzolin/OLDdaranzolin.github.io/_posts/2017-08-27-perseus-dictionary-ii.markdown

 tags: R
 ---

-In Part I of this series, I showed how to get the Victorian masterpiece, *A Dictionary of Greek and Roman Biography and Mythology* by William Smith, LLD, ed.
+[In Part I of this series,](https://daranzolin.github.io/articles/2017-08/perseus-dictionary-pi) I showed how to get the Victorian masterpiece, *A Dictionary of Greek and Roman Biography and Mythology* by William Smith, LLD, ed.
 In Part II I'm going to explore it, but not in an archaic, linear fashion.
-In 2017 we can do better.
+It's 2017--we can do better.

 I wanted to move beyond mere word counts, and a sentiment analysis makes little sense in this context.
-After perusing several entries, I was struck by the image of the *network*.
+And so after perusing several entries, I was struck by the image of the *network*.
 A network is an abstraction, a visual representation of connections both explicit and implicit.
 Networks are interesting (and very, very slippery) because their cumulative effect is impossible to pin down; if I see a basketball, a volleyball, a baseball, and a volleyball together, I might think "talent", "hard work", "achievement".
 But someone else could view the same